bernatferragut/WEB2/_posts/2021-10-23-Hardware-wallet-mnemonic-seed-phrases.md

 # Introduction to the security of cryptocurrencies
 This has been the major problem to be solved by the entire crypto community since its inception.
-> <span style="color:tomato">How to securely store the private keys that allow access to your cryptocurrencies ? </span>
+> <span style="color:#ff597d">How to securely store the private keys that allow access to your cryptocurrencies ? </span>

 Initially there were paper wallets that one could print and store, then physical wallets appeared opening the creation of new models manufacturers to create and store your private keys outside the Internet and store them securely externally.